planetary-society/nasa-contracts/README.md

 - FY2005–FY2008: 16 output columns, including the derived `State` and `District` columns; no `TAS Code`.
 - FY2009 onward: 17 output columns, including `TAS Code`.

-All source field values preserve NPDV's capitalization, punctuation, embedded quotes, and leading or trailing whitespace after decoding the export's transport-level quoting.
-The scraper does not sentence-case descriptions, title-case contractor names, or apply the acronym reference file.

 ### Output Data Column Descriptions

 - **State**: Two-letter domestic jurisdiction code (for example, `CA` or `DC`), or `International` for NPDV's Outside U.S. export
-- **District**: Source-reported congressional district prefixed with the state code (for example, `CA-12`, `MT-02`, `DC-98`, or `TX-NA`); blank when NPDV provides no district or for International records
+- **District**: Source-reported congressional district prefixed with the state code, always as a two-digit number from `00` to `98` — `CA-12` for a numbered district, `MT-00` for an at-large jurisdiction, `DC-98` for the District of Columbia's delegate seat; blank when NPDV reports no district and for International records
 - **Contractor**: Name of the contracting organization
 - **Contract/Mod Number**: Unique identifier for the contract or modification
 - **NASA Center**: NASA center or facility managing the contract
 - **Place of Performance**: Location where the contracted work is performed
 - **Award Date**: Date when the contract or modification was awarded
 - **Completion Date**: Expected completion date for the contract
-- **Award Type**: Type of contract award (e.g., Delivery Order, Purchase Order)
+- **Award Type**: Type of award (e.g., Delivery Order, Purchase Order)
 - **Contractor Type - Indicators**: Business size and socioeconomic indicators
 - **Obligations**: Current fiscal year funding obligated
 - **Change in Award Value**: Change in total contract value from this modification